Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 Free tool

-Check whether the mobile page shows a real customer action.
+Check whether the mobile page shows a real customer path.

 A mobile page can load correctly and still lose intent when the call, contact, booking, quote, order, or checkout action is buried too far down the page.
-SiteLeak uses public page and browser evidence to flag missing first-screen customer actions, then ties the finding to affected URLs and retest steps instead of vague design commentary.
+SiteLeak checks the public mobile page for visible actions, then ties the finding to the page and retest steps instead of vague design commentary.

 CTA labels, links, buttons, and form signals found in public page evidence

-Broken customer-action links that make a visible CTA fail after the click
+Broken action links that make a visible CTA fail after the click

 Why mobile CTA evidence matters